 The need for commercial services within the planning area is very high, due to the current lack within the existing community.
 However, a lack of commercial services does not indicate a need to spread commercial uses throughout the entire planning area.
 Doing so would create very limited pedestrian and community gathering opportunities.
 In order to promote modes of transportation other than the automobile, commercial centers must be clustered around special hubs throughout the planning area.
 These special hubs include neighborhood centers with higher maximum densities than the typical single-family tract home development.
 Highway oriented commercial areas are located at highly trafficked points on the edges of the community.
 Such commercial uses will cater specifically to highway customers, including services such as fast food restaurants, gas stations, and motels.
 Village core and neighborhood commercial areas will specifically cater to community residents.
-Village core uses include a high density of sidewalk cafes, offices, customer services establishments, and retail sales establishments are stablishments.
+Village core uses include a high density of sidewalk cafes, offices, customer services establishments, and retail sales establishments-all commercial uses that can promote pedestrian activity.
+Neighborhood commercial uses include a limited amount of grocery stores, offices, customer services establishments, and retail sales establishments.